kirpit/couchbasekit/docs/source/structure.rst

 .. warning::
-    One downside of such free dictionary models is that you can't use attribute access (a.k.a. dot notation), so you have to use dictionary-like item access and the same rule applies for retrieving of your data.
+    One downside of such free dictionary models is that you can't use attribute access (a.k.a. dot notation), so you have to use dictionary-like item assignment and the same rule applies for retrieving of your data.

 First and easiest example would be a total schema-less model document::